THE OBJECT AS MIRROR

 February 10, 2017 - March 18, 2017

-projects+gallery, a St. Louis commercial art space designed to present multidisciplinary exhibitions, is pleased to announce the public opening of THE OBJECT AS MIRROR on February 10, 2017.
+projects+gallery is pleased to announce THE OBJECT AS MIRROR.
 Featured artists and designers include Anne Deniau, Fantich & Young, Gucci, Hassan Hajjaj, Pam Hogg, Terence Koh, David LaChapelle, Alexander McQueen, Charlie le Mindu, Marilyn Minter, Cindy Sherman, and Mickalene Thomas.

 About THE OBJECT AS MIRROR: